 In the area of recycling, Michelin’s used tires can be 100% recovered, either as energy or raw material.
 They are reused as filling material, soundproof walls, railroad ties, drainage solutions and synthetic surfaces for sports fields and playgrounds.

 Cummins positioned for growth and leadership in new, emerging technologies

 Cummins Inc. is positioned to lead in current and future technologies, including its core business, electrification, as well as alternative fuels and power solutions.

 Cummins continues to focus on its core business segments – engine, power systems, components and its distribution business.
-Examples of success in this area include products like the company’s largest engine platform to date, the QSK95; the latest X15 engines, which offer class-leading fuel economy and maintenance costs, leveraging proprietary components technology like the innovative single module aftertreatment, which is 60% smaller
+Examples of success in this area include products like the company’s largest engine platform to date, the QSK95; the latest X15 engines, which offer class-leading fuel economy and maintenance costs, leveraging proprietary components technology like the innovative single module aftertreatment, which is 60% smaller and 40% lighter.

 Cummins enhanced its efforts to commercialize its electrification capabilities, bringing together Cummins knowledge and significant experience in the electrified powertrain space.
 As well, it is exploring potentially partnering with others to ensure development of leading technology in energy storage, power electronics, traction motor systems and component control for commercial applications.
 Cummins will begin electrified powertrain delivery in 2019, including battery electric and plug-in hybrids.
 These are just the first steps as the company signals its intention to be the leading provider of electrified powertrains in the commercial and industrial markets.